Li Guangchang: Biography

 Li and Wei moved to Changxiang Village, proclaiming the establishment of Zishen and convincing the locals of their cause.
 They set up an actual government including various officials, created a state flag featuring a double planet in black, white, yellow, blue, vermillion; a war flag; and a uniform for their army.
 The center of the statelet was a Buddhist temple.
 From 1981, Li ruled his miniature empire in de facto independence, while his sect spread among the rural population of Zhejiang and Fujian.
 He promised wealth and government positions to those willing to follow him, appointing ministers, generals, and magistrates.
 To raise funds to support his government, Li encouraged donations and issued his own currency.
 According to researchers Yu Chen and Shenghua Zhang, Wei went to Fujian where he attempted to forge connections to the anti-Communist government on Taiwan, although without success.
 Instead, Wei encountered a man named Xu in Mingxi who claimed to possess an "imperial jade seal"; he and Li procured the alleged heirloom, cementing the latter's authority as self-proclaimed emperor.

 In August 1984, Wei recruited Lin Bingqi, an ex-militiaman, for Zishen; as he had military experience, Li appointed Lin as general.
 Lin proved to have a talent in leading people, and managed to recruit several more people for his emperor's cause in Qingliu County.
 In early 1985, Li and Wei travelled to Shanxi, where the former gained the contract-rights for a coal mine, intending to turn it into a "major enterprise" as well as provisional headquarters for the movement.
 By 1986, his forces had become active in many counties, including Jiangle, Mingxi, Ninghua, Songxi, and Jianning.
 Many villagers believed in Li's rhetoric and prepared for dynastic change; others were terrorized by Li's followers.
 Researcher S.A.
-Smith described Li as "monarch of impressive longevity", finding it interesting that no public security bureau (PSB) crushed his statelet for five years despite the fact that Zishen's leadership made no secret of its aims.
+Smith described Li as "monarch of impressive longevity", finding it interesting that no public security bureau (PSB) crushed his statelet for five years despite Zishen's leadership making no secret of its aims.
 Li and his ministers spread several claims, arguing that they already controlled large parts of China, had access to nuclear weapons, foretold the arrival of heavenly soldiers, and promised their followers safety when the awaited nuclear apocalypse came to be.